ferrocene/ferrocene/ferrocene/doc/internal-procedures/src/release/index.rst

 our own release channel to reduce the maintenance efforts.
 This way, we can keep the Ferrocene channel as ``rolling`` in the ``main`` branch, and upstream takes care of bumping its channel to ``beta`` and ``stable`` as part of its own release process.
-Only when we want to prepare a stable release of Ferrocene we need to change anything.
+It is only when we want to prepare a stable release of Ferrocene do we need to change anything.

 .. _publish-release: https://github.com/ferrocene/publish-release
 .. _calculate-release-job-matrix.py: https://github.com/ferrocene/ferrocene/blob/main/ferrocene/ci/scripts/calculate-release-job-matrix.py